abinit/abinit/split/README.rst

 - getting rid of the *HAVE_ETSF_IO* CPP option, which has been replaced by a direct implementation of the ETSF File Format;
-- moving linear algebra-related Fortran modules from ABINIT Common to ABINIT Core.
+- moving linear algebra-related Fortran modules from ABINIT Common to ABINIT Core, after confirming that LibPAW does not require them.

-In a second round, the following CPP options could be used exclusively in ABINIT Common:
+In a second round, the following CPP options could be used exclusively in ABINIT Core:

-- HAVE_GPU_*, if the GPU-related modules and C headers, as well as m_abi_linalg are moved to ABINIT Core;
+- HAVE_GPU_xxx, if the GPU-related modules and C headers, as well as m_abi_linalg are moved to ABINIT Core;
-- HAVE_GW_DPC, if moved away from defs_basis and abi_common.h;
-- HAVE_LEVMAR, if a low-level C subdirectory is created upwards;
+- HAVE_LEVMAR, if a low-level C subdirectory is created upwards (level 40);
 - HAVE_MEM_PROFILING, if moved away from m_errors (abinit_doctor) and
   abi_common.h;
 - HAVE_NETCDF_DEFAULT, if moved away from m_nctk or the latter moved to ABINIT